-Criminal Restitution Civil Judgment
+Criminal Restitution Civil Judgment in Pennsylvania

 Did you know that if you’ve been convicted of a crime, you might have to compensate the victim for the financial losses resulting from your conduct?
 In Pennsylvania, you may face a criminal restitution civil judgment in addition to paying a fine and serving jail time.
 A prosecutor can ask you to compensate the victim for losses such as medical expenses for victims of violent crimes, or a decrease in value of the victim’s property for victims of property crimes.
 So long as these damages or injuries resulted directly from your criminal actions, you may be ordered to pay a criminal restitution civil judgment.